Translate

 Royal Navy Hunters, Sea Harriers and Joint Force Harriers at RNAS Yeovilton

-I look back in wonder, having found these latest transparencies taken at the Royal Navy Air Station at Yeovilton in Somerset in the early 1990's.
-They bring back memories of those days when I surreptitiously had to get away from my business for a few hours; RNAS Yeovilton was the ideal ticket as it was a mere forty-five minutes from my home.
+I look back in wonder, having found these latest transparencies taken at the Royal Navy Air Station at Yeovilton in Somerset in the early 1990s.
+They bring back memories of those days when I had to surreptitiously escape from my business for a few hours; RNAS Yeovilton was the ideal getaway, as it was just a forty-five-minute drive from my home.

-The Hunters at Yeovilton were operated by the Fleet Requirement and Air Directions Unit (FRADU) until 1983, when Flight Refuelling Ltd (FRA) at Bournemouth (Hurn) airport won the new operating contract.
+The Hunters at Yeovilton were operated by the Fleet Requirements and Air Directions Unit (FRADU) until 1983, when Flight Refuelling Ltd (FRA) at Bournemouth (Hurn) Airport won the new operating contract.
 The Hunters often pitched up at Bournemouth to be serviced by Lovaux.
-Sadly, by 1994, their days were numbered as the BAe Hawk T.1A came into operational use, and by May of 1995, they were withdrawn.
+Sadly, by 1994, their days were numbered as the BAe Hawk T.1A entered operational use, and by May 1995, they were withdrawn.

 From April 2000, the Royal Navy's Sea Harriers FA2s were amalgamated with the four serving RAF Harrier GR7/7A squadrons under the new single structure.
 They were all to be deployable at sea and land.
 This brought new movements to Yeovilton, with the RAF Harriers using Yeovilton's dummy deck whilst training for their sea-based deployments.

-Having uncovered even more Yeovilton action, I must post a part two.
+Having uncovered even more Yeovilton action, I must post part two.

 For now, let's get on with the action...